dd86k/fwod/README.md

 ### Notes
 - Code reorganization/restructures/cleanups are made from time to time
 - The game will change dramatically often during development process
-- Fixed 80x25 resolution for increased compatiblity
+- Fixed 80x23 resolution for increased compatiblity
   - Windows 10 buffer screen size is bigger by default, and I can't shrink it
+  - Some or most terminals under GNU/Linux "BufferHeight"'s stops at 24
+  - PuTTY's window stops at height 24
 - Colors are planned
+- Currently the game is not optimized

 ### Progress
 Very likely in order